Transition to Residency

 Recommended Standards for the Obstetrics and Gynecology Residency Application and Interview Processes

-The Council on Resident Education in Obstetrics and Gynecology (CREOG) and the Association of Professors of Gynecology and Obstetrics (APGO) recommend these specialty-wide standards for the 2021–2022 obstetrics and gynecology residency application cycle.
-These recommendations are based on data collected over the past two interview cycles; discussions at the CREOG retreats; CREOG and APGO meetings; the post-interview match debrief with program directors and managers; and survey feedback provided after the 2020–2021 residency application process from applicants, program directors and managers, clerkship directors, deans of student affairs, and the Right Resident, Right Program, Ready Day One project workgroups.
+The Council on Resident Education in Obstetrics and Gynecology (CREOG) and the Association of Professors of Gynecology and Obstetrics (APGO) recommend these specialty-wide standards for the 2022–2023 obstetrics and gynecology residency application cycle.
+These recommendations are based on data collected over the past several interview cycles, discussions at the CREOG retreats, CREOG and APGO meetings, survey feedback from applicants and program directors, and the Right Resident, Right Program, Ready Day One (RRR) project workgroups.

-For academic year 2021–2022, we request that obstetrics and gynecology program directors adopt the following guidelines:
+For academic year 2022–2023, we request that obstetrics and gynecology program directors adopt the following recommended guidelines:

 - Limit program interview invitations to the number of interview slots available